xyleth/thebesDocs/content/gear/morphs.markdown

 **_Bio and Synthmorph Tags:_**

-- `+access jack` – You have external ports that permit you to plug into computer systems or other people for direct communication.
+- `+access jack`(Min) – You have external ports that permit you to plug into computer systems or other people for direct communication.
 - `+anti-glare` – Your eyes or optical sensors resist bright flashes and glare.
 - `+aquatic` – You cannot operate outside of a liquid environment
 - `+chameleon skin` – You are `+boosted` on any move to conceal yourself from sight.
 - `+chemical sniffer` – You can analyze chemicals in the air by smell
 - `+coronal adaptation` – You are able to survive the incredible heat of the sun’s corona, but few other places.
-- `+cortical stack` – Without this tag, there is no coming back from `Dead`.
+- `+cortical stack`(Min) – Without this tag, there is no coming back from `Dead`.
 Hard to destroy unless special care is taken.
 - `+cyberclaws` – You have built in melee weapons that may or may not be concealable.
 - `+dead switch` – Cortical stack accessory: Upon death of the morph, cortical stack is fried and unrecoverable.
 - `+direction sense` – You have an instinctual knowledge of direction.